Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Heal

-### Detect Poison and Disease

-Level 1 Divination Incantation (Heal)

-**Cost to Learn:** 14
-**Completion Time:** 1 hour
-**Components:** A gilt yew leaf (14 gp)
-**Duration:** Concentration, up to 10 minutes

-For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
-You also identify the kind of poison, poisonous creature, or disease in each case.

-The incantation can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

-### Embalm
+### Embalm Corpse

 Level 1 Treatment Practice (Heal)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
 **Components:** embalming fluids (14 gp)
 **Duration:** 10 days

-You touch a corpse or other remains.
+You treat a corpse or other remains.
 For the duration, the target is protected from decay and can’t become undead.

 The craft also effectively extends the time limit on raising the target from the dead, since days spent under the influence of this incantation don’t count against the time limit of crafts and incantations such as *raise dead*.

-### Preserve Corpse
+### Forensic Examination

-Level 3 Curative Incantation (Heal)
+Level 5 Treatment Practice (Heal)

-**Cost to Learn:** 27
+**Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
-**Components:** A pinch of salt and one special coin placed on each of the corpse's eyes, which must remain there for the duration (27 gp)
+**Components:** 40 gp
-**Duration:** 10 days
+**Duration:** Instantaneous

-You touch a corpse or other remains.
-For the duration, the target is protected from decay and can't become undead.

-The incantation also effectively extends the time limit on raising the target from the dead, since days spent under the influence of this incantation don't count against the time limit of incantations such as *raise dead*.
+You check for evidence such as wound patterns, learning how a body was injured or killed.

 ### Restoration

 Level 7 Treatment Practice (Heal)

-**Cost to Learn:** 104
+**Cost to Learn:** 104 gp
 **Completion Time:** 24 hours
 **Components:** Healing herbs (208 gp)
 **Duration:** Instantaneous

-The subject of the restoration treatment is cured of poison, disease, fatigue, petrification or similar maladies.
+The target of the restoration treatment is cured of poison, disease, fatigue, petrification or similar maladies.
 Scars begin to fade and stubborn wounds close.
 This craft cannot restore missing limbs.

 ### Experimental Resurrection

 Level 15 Treatment Practice (Heal)

-**Cost to Learn:** 1000
+**Cost to Learn:** 1,000 gp
 **Completion Time:** 1 hour
 **Components:** Reagents and a generator (2,000 gp)
 **Duration:** Instantaneous

-The subject of the experimental resurrection is brought back to life.
+The target of the experimental resurrection is brought back to life.
 The subject must have died within the last 24 hours, and their body must be intact.

+## History

+### Delve into Collective Memory

+Level 3 Divination Incantation (History)

+**Cost to Learn:** 27 gp
+**Completion Time:** 10 minutes
+**Components:** 27 gp
+**Duration:** Instantaneous

+You can learn information from the memories of others, even those long dead.
+This practice allows you to find out information that you could not possibly know yourself.
+Make the relevant knowledge skill check, adjusted as follows:
+*A substantial minority of people know this information:* +0 DC.
+*Only a few people know this information:* +5 DC.
+*Only very few people know this information, and possibly those who once knew it have forgotten it or those who know it don’t understand the significance of what they know:* +10 DC.
+*No one alive knows this information:* +15 DC.

+## Insight

+### Biographical Eye

+Level 5 Information Practice (Insight)

+**Cost to Learn:** 40 gp
+**Completion Time:** 1 minute
+**Components:** 1 recovery
+**Duration:** Instantaneous

+In even a brief conversation or social interaction, you pick up on subtle social and visual cues to learn a great deal about a person's origin and history.
+You might notice bits of green under the person's fingernails and determine they're an herbalist, a pin indicating their membership in a secret society, or something similar.
+You pick up on only details that have to do with their societal role, so you might learn the city district where a vampire lives, but wouldn't learn any of their weaknesses, nor necessarily even that they are a vampire.

+Spend 1 minute, then attempt an Insight check.
+You gain a +2 circumstance bonus to the check if you engaged the person in conversation during this time.
+If the person is deliberately trying to conceal their nature or present a false identity, you learn about their false biography rather than their true one unless the result of your Insight check exceeds their Bluff check.

+*Success (DC 10):* You learn the creature's profession and the region of the world they hail from, but no more.
+If you beat the DC by 10 or more, you learn the creature's profession and specialty within that profession.
+You learn the nation or settlement where they normally live.
+If you beat the DC by 20 or more, you learn learn the creature's profession, their specialty within that profession, and a major accomplishment or controversy from their career.
+You also learn the nation and settlement where they live, as well as the district in a city large enough to have districts.
+In addition, you learn the nation or settlement where they spent their formative years.

+*Failure:* You learn a piece of erroneous information about the creature.

 ## Nature

+### Detect Poison and Disease

+Level 1 Divination Incantation (Nature)

+**Cost to Learn:** 14 gp
+**Completion Time:** 10 minutes
+**Components:** A gilt yew leaf (14 gp)
+**Duration:** 10 minutes

+For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 6 squares of you.
+You also identify the kind of poison, poisonous creature, or disease in each case.

+The incantation can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

+### Intuit Direction

+Level 1 Information Practice (Nature)

+**Cost to Learn:** 14 gp
+**Completion Time:** 1 minute
+**Components:** 1 recovery
+**Duration:** Instantaneous

+You learn which way is north, and how many miles you are from your destination.

 ### Purify Food and Drink

 Level 1 Practical Incantation (Nature)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
-**Components:** 14
+**Components:** 14 gp
 **Duration:** Instantaneous

-All nonmagical food and drink within a 5-foot radius sphere centered on a point of your choice within range is purified and rendered free of poison and disease.
+Select a square within 12 squares of you.
+All nonmagical food and drink within the square is purified and rendered free of poison and disease.

 ### Speak with Animals

 Level 1 Divination Incantation (Nature)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
-**Components:** 14
+**Components:** 14 gp
-**Duration:** 10 minutes
+**Duration:** 1 hour

 You gain the ability to comprehend and verbally communicate with beasts for the duration.
 The knowledge and awareness of many beasts is limited by their intelligence, but at minimum, beasts can give you information about nearby locations and monsters, including whatever they can perceive or have perceived within the past day.
 You might be able to persuade a beast to perform a small favor for you, at the GM's discretion.